THISISDINOSAUR/Anatomy/README.md

 - Beak generator
 Similar to above.
 Could be a nice self contained project that also has the potential to be part of a larger project.
 Due to the relative simplicity, could be a good test bed for forays into 3D.

+- Bird feet or footprint generator
+Similar to above.
+The nice appeal of footprints is it would be even easier, but would still tell you a lot about the bird.
+Would make a neat twitter bot. what would be especially cool is if I made a feet generator, and then used that to make a footprint generator.